Which dogs live longest?

 “We hope this study can help breeders, policymakers, funding bodies, and welfare organizations make informed decisions to improve the welfare of companion dogs, as well as helping owners understand the range of factors that influence health and longevity, especially when acquiring a dog,” she added.

-Dr Dan O'Neill, Chair of the Brachycephalic Working Group, which comprises of veterinary, breeder and welfare organisations to tackle the health and welfare issues facing flat-faced breeds, said: “Issues related to their huge popularity and serious health problems have triggered a health and welfare crisis for flat-faced dog breeds such as the French Bulldog, Pug and English Bulldog.
+Dr Dan O'Neill, Chair of the Brachycephalic Working Group, which comprises veterinary, breeder and welfare organizations to tackle the health and welfare issues facing flat-faced breeds, said: “Issues related to their huge popularity and serious health problems have triggered a health and welfare crisis for flat-faced dog breeds such as the French Bulldog, Pug and English Bulldog.
 This new research underlines these major health issues by revealing that flat-faced dogs live 1.5 years shorter lives than typical dogs.

 “It is crucial that the public prioritises health over what they might think looks ‘cute’ and we urge anyone considering getting a flat-faced breed to ‘Stop and think’ and to ensure that they acquire a dog with the best chances of a long and happy life.”

 Dr Jon Bielby, an expert in animal welfare and Conservation at LJMU’s School of Biological and Environmental Sciences, said: “With an estimated population of 12 million companion dogs in the UK, dog welfare is of huge importance.
-Our results provide evidence that a range of factors are associated with the lifespans in a popular companion animal in the UK, and provide an important contribution to discussions around decision-making and policy discussions on dog breeding, ownership, and management styles.”
+Our results provide evidence that a range of factors are associated with the lifespans in a popular companion animal in the UK, and provide an important contribution to discussions about decision-making and policy discussions on dog breeding, ownership, and management styles.”

 For more advice on getting a dog responsibly, visit the Dogs Trust website.
 ENDS For more information, please contact Charlotte Newell or the press office on the details above.